Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 * `result_expression`

     The `result_expression` specifies the expression that will be the result of the `CASE` expression if the associated condition evaluates to true.
-All `result_expression`s in a `CASE` expression at the same nesting level have to be of the same result type or a compilation error is raised.
+All `result_expression`s in a `CASE` expression at the same nesting level must be of the same result type or a compilation error is raised.

 _Examples_